SamuelGong/FLASHE/README.md

 # FLASHE

-This repository contains scripts and instructions for reproducing the experiments in our SoCC '21 paper [FLASHE](#).
-This project is built atop [FATE v1.2.0](https://github.com/FederatedAI/FATE/tree/v1.2.0), an open-source industrial platform crafted by [WeBank](https://www.webank.com/#/home) for cross-silo federated learning.
-You are welcome to either trace the GUI commit records or use CLI commands like `git diff` to see what have been changed since the (virtual) fork (i.e., the [first commit](https://github.com/SamuelGong/FLASHE/commit/bacce3035f5972d4ec3f59e42c14152090664895)).
+This repository contains scripts and instructions for reproducing the experiments in our **SoCC '21** paper [FLASHE](#).
+FLASHE is integrated as a pluggable module in [FATE v1.2.0](https://github.com/FederatedAI/FATE/tree/v1.2.0), an open-source industrial platform crafted by [WeBank](https://www.webank.com/#/home) for cross-silo federated learning.
+You may want to use commands like `git diff` to see what have been changed since the fork (i.e., the [first commit](https://github.com/SamuelGong/FLASHE/commit/bacce3035f5972d4ec3f59e42c14152090664895)).

 # Overview